 Most headaches aren’t serious, and are usually relieved by medicines, relaxation techniques and lifestyle changes.

-- For pain relief, paracetamol usually works well to relieve a tension-type headache.
+- Paracetamol usually works well to relieve a tension-type headache.
 It’s best to take a full dose as soon as the headache starts.
 A second dose of paracetamol can be taken after four hours if necessary.
 No more than eight 500mg paracetamol tablets should be taken in one day.

 - Anti-inflammatory painkillers, such as ibuprofen, can also help with headaches.

 - Regular exercise and relaxation may help prevent tension headaches.

 Be aware that taking painkillers more than two or three times a week can actually cause headaches.
 Read more about painkiller headaches.

 Most headaches will clear within a few hours.